Contact us to plan your Travel!

 Sol Tamargo and Matt Adcock were the first photographers in the Riviera Maya to take brides and grooms underwater in the cenotes, publish, and really push the photo concept to grow.
-Since then del Sol photography has perfected their underwater photography techniques.
+Since then del Sol photography has perfected their underwater wedding photography techniques.
 The Del Sol team are the most experienced cenote trash the dress photographers in the Mexican Caribbean.
+We have the benefit of over 10 years of experience in cenote trash the dress.
+For our models, who have (usually) never had a trash the dress session before, we can share our expertise to get the best possible results.
+From locations to posing to editing and post production we know how to make your images shine.
+We also know how to keep you as comfortable and safe as possible!
+All of our Trash The Dress specialists are certified divers!

 Apart from photographing brides and grooms we have also had the chance to photograph MERMAIDS!